 Okay, so I’m guessing if you are avidly interested in this article’s contents, it’s either one of two things; you are currently residing in a tiny studio apartment with an even tinier kitchen area, or you are living in a big house that has a surprisingly pathetic excuse for a kitchen.
-Now that I think about it, you could simply be curious, or you just love reading or maybe, you would like to have some handy organizing and storage tips in case you find yourself saddled with a small kitchen or….Sighs…..I’m obviously digressing from the topic.
+Now that I think about it, you could simply be curious.
+Or perhaps you just love reading.
+Or maybe, you would like to have some handy organizing and storage tips in case you find yourself saddled with a small kitchen or….Sighs…..I’m obviously digressing from the topic.

-Getting back on track, regardless of your reasons, the truth is that a small kitchen is quite inconveniencing and if not properly organized, can become very cramped and make cooking so not fun.
-Here are 5 practical ideas that can go a long way in getting your kitchen to look well-organized.
+Getting back on track, regardless of your reasons, the truth is that a small kitchen is quite an inconvenience.
+If not properly organized, it can become very cramped and make cooking so not fun.
+So here are 5 practical ideas that can go a long way in getting your kitchen to look well-organized.
 Reorganizing is definitely more affordable than an overhaul or renovation!

 Hang those utensils you use all the time

 Where exactly?
-Well, there are several options to choose from: You can either dedicate a full wall for a locally-made pegboard rack.
+Well, there are several options to choose from.
+On one hand, you can dedicate a full wall for a locally-made pegboard rack.
 On the other hand, you can simply purchase standard racks for your pots and pans.
-You can also hang some items on the inside of your cabinet doors, or place magnetic strips on your walls for keeping knives and metallic spoons.
+You can also hang some items on the inside of your cabinet doors.
+Or place magnetic strips on your walls for keeping knives and metallic spoons.
 Hanging your cutting boards and colanders on the side of your cabinets also help to save space.

 Compartmentalize your cabinets

 If you prefer storing your utensils to hanging them, then you must divide your cabinets into separate sections.
 Each section would house a particular utensil or sets of utensils (knives, spoons, etc) or even food items.

 Tension rods, baskets, and detachable shelves are quite handy